status-im/hardwallet-firmware/docs/PROTOCOL.md

 The responsibility of the transport protocol is solely to handle transfer of segments and pass the reassembled APDU to the upper layer.

 When the application wants to transfer an APDU, it passes it to the transport layer which splits it in several segments and reassembles it on the receiver side.
 The first byte always contains the application-specific opcode and the segmentation info.
-The uppermost bit indicates if the segment is the first in the sequence.
+The leftmost bit indicates if the segment is the first in the sequence.
 If this bit is set, any pending segment is discarded and this segment is treated as the first one.
 On subsequent segments this bit must be 0.
-The second uppermost bit indicates if the segment is the last one in the sequence.
+The second leftmost bit indicates if the segment is the last one in the sequence.
 If this bit is set, the APDU is considered to be complete and is passed to the upper layer of the protocol stack.
 A segment can be the first and only segment if both bits are set.
 The opcode is carried in all segments and must match the current sequence.
 The first segment defines which opcode will be accepted.
 Segments carrying a different opcode will silently be rejected.
 After a reset or after a segment with the "last segment" indication has been received, only segments with the "first segment" indication will be accepted.

 The reassembled APDU will contain the opcode (without segmentation info) on the first byte.